Skip to main content

 • Windows: Verify the scripts are running in 64-bit PowerShell context

-• macOS: Check that the preference domain matches exactly (com.google.Chrome or com.microsoft.Edge)
+• macOS: Check that the preference domain matches exactly (com.google.Chrome, com.microsoft.Edge, or org.mozilla.firefox)

 • Restart the browser after policy changes